Oral Hygiene Basics

-At Canyon State Dental, in Chandler, AZ, we help patients throughout Chandler to stay in excellent oral health.
+At Canyon State Dental, in Chandler, AZ, we help patients throughout to stay in excellent oral health.
 With a focus on preventative care, we take the time to get to know each of our patients, creating a plan for lifelong oral health.
 With only one set of permanent adult teeth, it is important to care for them and be proactive in taking the steps to prevent cavities, infections, and gum disease.
 We recommend that you visit our dental office for a teeth cleaning twice a year so that we can remove plaque buildup and tartar, keeping your mouth healthy and clean.
 To schedule an appointment, call 602.834.0377.
 In the meantime, here are steps that you can take at home to keep your mouth healthy.

 How to brush your teeth properly

-As a Chandler, we know that how you brush your teeth is just as important as how often you brush them.
+We know that how you brush your teeth is just as important as how often you brush them.
 It is important that you use a soft toothbrush that will not irritate your gums or cause the enamel on your teeth to erode.
 Many people make the mistake of thinking that a hard toothbrush is necessary for keeping teeth clean, but this is not the case.
 As long as you brush correctly a soft toothbrush will work equally well without damaging your teeth.
 Be sure to brush your teeth in a circular pattern, starting at the gum line and working your way towards the center of your mouth.
 This will move food particles, bacteria, and plaque away from your gum line.
 Brush your teeth in quadrants and be sure to brush each section for at least thirty seconds.
 While brushing you should apply even pressure but not be too aggressive.
 You should also use fluoride toothpaste since this will provide additional protection from cavities.
 We recommend that you brush three times a day – morning, after lunch, and before bed.
 This will keep your mouth clean without causing irritation from over-brushing.
 Additionally, be sure to buy a new toothbrush every three months or sooner if your bristles are frayed or your toothbrush is stained or smelling.

 Flossing is essential for your teeth and gums